awesomephant/united-generations-website/news/together-as-one-won-the-kensington-and-chelsea-art-week-mural-2021.md

 ---
 layout: post
-title: Together as One wins the KCAW Mural competition 2021
+title: Together as One wins the fifth KCAW Mural competition
 date: 2021-02-08T20:44:09.545Z
 featured_image:
   image: /assets/uploads/together-as-one.jpg
   alt: Together as One Mural
-introduction: The winning mural “Together as One” celebrates the power of the Notting Hill Community as a symbol of hope and harmony.
-The artist was inspired by both the history of the neighbourhood and the site’s architectural restoration.
+introduction: The winning mural “Together as One” by Adalberto Lonardi celebrates the power of the Notting Hill Community as a symbol of hope and harmony. with [](https://www.kcaw.co.uk/mural-5-vote) artist was inspired by both the history of the neighbourhood and the site’s architectural restoration.
 ---
 The mural depicts three stories of Notting Hill through time.
 The first panel celebrates the area as a pottery and pig farm village in the 19th century, showing ceramic production among young and old residents surrounded by animals with the iconic kilns in the background.